 Additional Costs for Fairtrade Gold

 There are additional costs for any jewelry company in handling Fairtrade Gold.
+As I explained at the beginning of this article, we have to make gold mill products by hand instead of ordering them.

 Why Purchase Fairtrade Gold?